marytts/marytts-wiki/New-Language-Support.md

     $ wkdb_cleaning_up.sh wkdb.conf

-This should create a file `wikilist.txt` which should contain something like:

-    /current-dir/xml_splits/page1.xml
-    /current-dir/xml_splits/page2.xml
-    /current-dir/xml_splits/page3.xml
-    ...

 *NOTE:* If you experience memory problems you can try to split the big xml dump in smaller chunks.